[Update] Amazon CloudFront now supports WebSocket for VPC origins

 All resources were deployed with AWS CDK.

-There is also an L2 Construct called aws_cloudfront_origins, making implementation very straightforward.
+There is also an L2 Construct called aws_cloudfront_origins, making implementation very easy.

 The code used is stored in the following GitHub repository.